Pythm/ad-ElectricalManagement/README.md

 ---

+## 📄 Contributions

+Pull request against the dev branch is much appriciated.

+---

 ## 📄 Example App Configuration

-Putting it all together in a configuration with example names:
+Putting it all together in a configuration.
+All numbers are default values

 ```yaml
 electricity: